bluebay2014 - Fotolia

 Key process area categories that can deliver significant payback through an ERP-enabled business transformation include the following.

-Better visibility into sales demand, projected forecasts and inventory can significantly reduce carrying costs.
+Better visibility into sales demand, can significantly reduce carrying costs.
 Slow moving or dead inventory can be quickly identified and dealt with.

 With improved inventory management, the entire supply chain can be better managed to drive down logistics costs, manage supplier and vendor performance and lead times, and support procurement activities to drive strategic sourcing and robust vendor negotiations.

 Product lifecycle management (PLM) software enables executives to better understand product demand and manage investments throughout the entire product lineup, including investments in R&D, as well as in the sunsetting of products or services that are no longer meeting performance expectations.

 CRM and sales performance analysis offer substantial revenue opportunities through a better understanding of customer buying patterns, demographic information, sales activity performance and better competitive positioning.

 Pricing and margin management

 Robust pricing tools add enhanced visibility to margin and profit analysis, which, in turn, drives improved competitive positioning in the PLM domain.
 A comprehensive PLM analysis can drive changes in a company's portfolio of products and services to take full advantage of the 80/20 rule and achieve higher profitability.

 With robust sales and operations planning processes and information, companies can improve their position for satisfying market demands and increase confidence in decision-making.
 Improvements can occur in response to changing sales demands, economic trends, production and resource capacity, and supplier performance.

 Production management offers the opportunity to conduct detailed analysis of production bottlenecks, routing times and material movement, workforce utilization, plant and equipment utilization improvements, maintenance scheduling, machine uptime and capacity planning.